ArshitGupta01/Trustguard/README.md

 ## Why this exists

-A huge chunk of online reviews are fake — paid placements, bot-generated text, coordinated campaigns.
-You've probably seen it: a product with 4.5 stars where every review says "best product ever!!!" with zero specifics.
+A huge chunk of online reviews are fake - paid placements, bot-generated text, coordinated campaigns.
+You've probably seen it: a product with 4.5 stars where every review says "best product ever!" with zero specifics.

 The problem is that spotting this manually takes forever, and most existing tools either:
 - Use basic keyword matching that's easy to game